Community detection with node attributes in multilayer networks: Introduction

 To tackle these questions, we develop \mtcov, a mathematically rigorous and flexible model to address this problem for the general case of multilayer networks, i.e., in the presence of different types of interactions.
-To the best our knowledge, \mtcov\text{} is the first overlapping community detection method proposed for multilayer networks with node attributes.
+The novelty of this model relies on a principled combination of the multilayer structure together with node information to perform community detection.
+To the best of our knowledge, \mtcov\text{} is the first overlapping community detection method proposed for multilayer networks with node attributes.
 The model leverages two sources of information, the topological network structure and node covariates (or attributes), to partition nodes into communities.
 It is flexible as it can be applied to a variety of network datasets, whether directed, weighted, or multilayer and it outputs overlapping communities, i.e., nodes can belong to multiple groups simultaneously.
 In addition, the model does not assume any \textit{a priori} correlation structure between the attributes and the communities.
 On the contrary, the contribution of the attribute information is quantitatively given as an output of the algorithm by fitting the observed data.
 The magnitude of this contribution can vary based on the dataset.
-Even if this is not very high, for instance if the attributes are noisy or sparse, the model is nevertheless able to use this extra information to improve performance.
-At the same time, if incorporating attribute information hurts inference tasks, the model will down weigh this contribution and instead use mostly the topological network structure.
+Even if this is not very high (for instance if the attributes are noisy or sparse) the model is nevertheless able to use this extra information to improve performance.
+At the same time, if incorporating attribute information hurts inference tasks, the model will downweigh this contribution and instead use mostly the topological network structure.

 Our method allows domain experts to investigate particular attributes and select relevant community partitions based on what type of node information they are interested in studying.
 In fact, by choosing the input data, we can drive the algorithm to select for communities that are more relevant to the attribute under study.
-If the attribute hurts performance and is consequently down weighted by the algorithm, this can be used as a signal that the attribute might not correlate well with any partition, given the remaining topological information available, and thus inform the expert accordingly.
+If the attribute hurts performance and is consequently downweighted by the algorithm, this can be used as a signal that the attribute might not correlate well with any partition, given the remaining topological information available, and thus inform the expert accordingly.

 We study \mtcov\text{} on synthetic multilayer networks, a variety of single-layer node-attributed real networks and several real multilayer networks of social support interactions in two Indian villages.
 We measure performance based on prediction tasks and overlap with ground-truth (when this is known).
 For single-layer networks, we compare the performance of \mtcov\text{} to state-of-the-art community detection algorithms with node attributes; for multilayer networks, we test against a state-of-the-art algorithm that does not use any node attribute information and measure the extent to which knowing both types of information helps inference.
 We find that \mtcov\text{} performs well in predicting missing links and attributes.
 It also leads to more interpretable community structures and allows the quantification of the impact of the node attributes given as input.